ukrustacean/kito/README.md

 # Kito

+> Kito is temporarily in research phase.
+Development will continue after I figure out more details on the design I want to get as the result.

 Kito is a functional programming language from ML family specifically designed with competitive programming in the mind.
 It's heavily inspired by F#, OCaml, Rust and Go.
 Written in [Orthodox C++](https://gist.github.com/bkaradzic/2e39896bc7d8c34e042b).

 Design goals of the Kito: